About Forum Strategy

 Michael Pain, LLB (Hons), Barrister at Law

 Michael Pain is a strategic adviser to CEOs and Chairs, entrepreneur and author.
-Michael’s career has been dedicated to advising CEOs and boards on strategy and organisational development.
+Michael’s career has been dedicated to advising CEOs and boards on strategy and organisational growth and development.
+He presently coaches a small number of CEOs.

 Since 2017, Michael has established six regional leadership networks across the UK for CEOs, and is passionate about supporting leaders to succeed in a rapidly changing world.